 Prince Henry Community Website

-The Prince Henry Community Website and newsletter are community initiatives run by Susan Graham, t/as Bay Creative Communications, and volunteers.
+The Prince Henry Community Website and newsletter are currently community initiatives run by Susan Graham, t/as Bay Creative Communications, and volunteers.
 The website is funded entirely by sponsors.
-Both the website and newsletter are unrelated to the Prince Henry Community Association in its legally appointed capacity.
+Both the website and newsletter are currently unrelated to the Prince Henry Community Association in its legally appointed capacity.

 Information pertaining to the CA in the newsletter, under the heading Community Association, and in the Prince Henry Community Association web section are facts that have been authorised for publication by CA Executive Committee members and the CA's managing agent.
 All other information in the newsletter and on the website has been contributed by various members of the community or extracted from Minutes of EC meetings.